geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Initialize_M365_Tenant.md

 22. Select **Save**.

 23. After selecting the users, scroll to the bottom onf the **Release preferences** pane to verify you selected the required users.
-Close the **Release preferences** pane once these four users are selected.
+Close the **Release preferences** pane once you verified these four users were selected.

 24. Tn the list of organization profile data, select **Custom themes**.